ghislainv/ghislainv.github.io/publications.md

 This article was the Editor's Choice paper for the issue **104**(3) of the _Journal of Ecology_: [Editor's Choice 104:3](https://jecologyblog.wordpress.com/2016/05/06/editors-choice-1043/).

+This article has been selected for a _Journal of Ecology_ virtual issue on "Plants in a changing world: global change and plant ecology".
+Published 24 April 2017.
+[Browse Virtual Issue](http://besjournals.onlinelibrary.wiley.com/hub/issue/10.1111/(ISSN)1365-2745.globalchangevirtualissue)

 Article featured in:
 [The Conversation](https://t.co/pMXLUUrV0I),
 [Le Figaro](/images/media/Figaro-16-02-2016.png),